This is our Complete Guide to Surfing Santa Cruz in California.

 For beginners, The local surf school at Cowell’s Beach offers a three-hour beginner lesson from $105, to help you get to grips with the basics.

-Pleasure Point is one of the best-known and most loved surf breaks in Santa Cruz.
+Pleasure Point is one of the best-known and most loved surf spots in Santa Cruz.
 It has some amazing spots within it, including ‘The Hook’, ‘Sharks Cove’ ‘The Drain Pipe’ ‘Pirates and Trees’ ‘30th Ave’.
 The beach offers plenty of decent waves and has spots that are suitable for surfers of all abilities.
 You’ll find newer surfers and old guys here, with locals and visitors alike.

 If you are a novice surfer, maybe just sit back and watch as the aggressive swells at 30th and East Cliff take more experienced surfers into areas that let them perform the best aerial tricks and show off with some of the best rides you’ll see.
 Don’t worry if you are not up to scratch when it comes to surfing these waves, you probably won’t be alone.
 The shore is often lined with surfers who want to learn from those in the know.
 But don’t feel disheartened because one day that will be you.